-Nebraska Certified Public Accountant Requirements
+Nebraska Certified Public Accountant Requirements:

-Students wishing to sit for the Certified Public

-Accountants exam in Nebraska after January 1998 need to have a college degree and must have completed 150 semester hours prior to application.
+Students wishing to sit for the Certified Public Accountants exam in Nebraska need to have a college degree and must have completed 150 semester hours prior to application.
 See Public Accounting Concentration section for more information.